Education in Kerala: Shortcomings and other challenges

 At international universities and colleges, students have the opportunity to transition into new career fields through conversion certificates, which typically cover 6 to 8 core subjects.
 These certificates allow individuals to pursue certain bachelor's and master's degrees in fields unrelated to their previous education.
 It depends on which degree is essential or considered possible in a standalone manner for practicing in the new field.
-For instance, a person with a Bachelor degree in English can obtain a conversion certificate for nursing, comprising 6 to 8 courses, and use it to complete a Bachelor degree in Nursing in two years, as a Bachelor degree is essential for practicing as a registered Nurse.
+For instance, a person with a bachelor's degree in English can obtain a conversion certificate for nursing, comprising 6 to 8 courses, and use it to complete a bachelor's degree in nursing in two years, as a bachelor's degree is essential for practicing as a registered Nurse.
 Similarly, individuals interested in medical radiation and imaging technology can pursue related bachelor programs within 2 years.
-When considering Master's programs, individuals with any Bachelor degree can pursue integrated master's programs with a clinical focus, such as PharmD in 3 to 4 years, with a conversion certificate containing 6 to 8 essential courses from the bachelor's program in pharmacy.
+When considering Master's programs, individuals with any bachelor's degree can pursue integrated master's programs with a clinical focus, such as PharmD in 3 to 4 years, with a conversion certificate containing 6 to 8 essential courses from the bachelor's program in pharmacy.
 These options are not only available in medical fields but also in various science-related programs.
-For example, someone with a Bachelor degree in English can obtain a conversion certificate for psychology, covering 4 to 6 courses from the Bachelor program in Psychology, and use it to pursue a 2-year Master in Clinical Psychology.
+For example, someone with a bachelor's degree in English can obtain a conversion certificate for psychology, covering 4 to 6 courses from the Bachelor program in Psychology, and use it to pursue a 2-year Master in Clinical Psychology.
 The courses in the conversion certificate would typically be the prerequisite knowledge for being successful in the Master program, and it would be universally the same courses.
 Similarly, to pursue a 2-year Master in Computer Science, individuals with a bachelor's degree in any field can obtain a conversion certificate covering 4 to 6 essential courses from the Bachelor program in Computer Science.
 However, such a flexible system empowering students is not present in Kerala.